 CMU is accredited through a voluntary, peer-review process coordinated by the Middle States Commission on Higher Education (MSCHE).
-The aim of the accreditation process is to ensure current and future students and the public that the university is providing a high quality educational experience for students in alignment with our institutional mission.
+The aim of the accreditation process is to ensure current and future students and the public that the university provides a high quality educational experience in alignment with our institutional mission.

 CMU’s Accreditation Liaison Officer (ALO)